PANWAR-MAYANK/MI-Vision/README.md

-# 💓 Heart Disease Prediction Using ECG Data
+# 💓 Classification of Myocardial Infarction Using ECG images

 A Machine Learning project that classifies ECG signals to detect heart conditions like Myocardial Infarction (MI), Previous MI, and more using dimensionality-reduced ECG data from 12 leads.
 This pipeline leverages various classification algorithms and an ensemble (Voting Classifier) to achieve high accuracy.